Chromatic aberrations of geometric Satake over the regular locus: Introduction

+When $\ld{G}$ is not of type $E_8$, we explicitly identify the essential image of these embeddings in terms of a topologically defined subcategory of $\Loc_{\ld{G}_c}^\gr(\Gr_G; k)^\heartsuit \otimes_{\pi_0(k)} F$. \end{corollary} In the case of K-theory, this is similar to the expectations of \cite{cautis-kamnitzer}.
+Again, just as in \cref{rmk: parabolic variant}, there are also parabolic versions of these embeddings.
+In the case of $2$-periodic rational cohomology, one obtains an upgrade (as in \cite[Theorem 2]{bf-derived-satake}): namely, if $\HC^{\hbar,\free}_{\ld{G}}$ denotes the category of Harish-Chandra bimodules of the form $U_\hbar(\ld{\g}) \otimes V$ for $V \in \Rep(\ld{G})$, then there is a fully faithful embedding

+See \cref{cor: reg locus quantized satake} and the discussion surrounding it.
+At least in the case $G = \SL_2$, one can similarly relate a category of Harish-Chandra bimodules for the quantum group to $\Loc_{G_c \times S^1_\rot}^\gr(\Gr_G; \KU)^\heartsuit$ (see \cref{prop: rep q fully faithful}). \begin{remark} We also study the effect of power operations (like Steenrod and Adams operations) on $k$ under the Langlands duality of \cref{thm: intro omnibus}.
+The reader is referred to \cref{thm: frobenius and langlands} for a precise statement, but let us just mention here that using the theory of degree $p$ isogenies on $\GG_a$, $\GG_m$, and the elliptic curve $E$, we show that power operations on $k$ correspond under \cref{thm: intro omnibus} to natural ``Artin-Schreier'' maps on $\tilde{\ld{\g}}'/\ld{G}$, $\tilde{\ld{G}}/\ld{G}$, and $\Bun_{\ld{B}}^0(E)$.
+(This is different, but related to, Lonergan's work in \cite{lonergan-frob}: we only consider power operations on $k$, while Lonergan considers power operations on the entire $\E{3}$-algebra $k^{G_c}[\Gr_G]$; we will address the latter situation in future work.) \end{remark}

-There has been some work done previously towards analogues of the geometric Satake equivalence with other coefficients.
-For instance, when $A = \KU$, a conjecture was proposed in \cite{cautis-kamnitzer}; in a similar vein, a discussion of the case $A = \KU$ is the content of the talk \cite{lonergan-slides}.
+\begin{remark} Let us mention some previous work towards analogues of the geometric Satake equivalence with other coefficients.
+For instance, an early paper in the context of geometric representation theory is \cite{ginzburg-kapranov-vasserot}.
+A conjecture about complex K-theoretic geometric Satake was proposed in \cite{cautis-kamnitzer}; in a similar vein, a discussion of the K-theoretic case is the content of the talk \cite{lonergan-slides}.
 In \cite{yang-zhao-e-thy-quantum-group}, Yang and Zhao study a higher chromatic analogue of quantum groups, and it would be interesting to study the relationship between the present article and their work.
-After this paper was written, the preprint \cite{zhong-equiv-homology-of-Gr} was posted on the arXiv; it is concerned with ideas similar to the ones studied here.
-Our work is closely related to the exciting program of Ben-Zvi--Sakellaridis--Venkatesh (see \cite{sakellaridis-icm, sakellaridis-mit-nt} for an overview); we hope to describe this relationship in future work.
+After the first version of this paper was written, the preprint \cite{zhong-equiv-homology-of-Gr} was posted on the arXiv; it is concerned with ideas similar to the ones studied here. \end{remark}